openbabel/documentation/FileFormats/SVG_2D_depiction.rst

 -x  *omit XML declaration (not displayed in GUI)*

     Useful if the output is to be embedded in another xml file.
+-X  *All atoms are explicitly declared*

+    Useful if we don't want any extra hydrogens drawn to fill the valence.
 -A  *display aliases, if present*

     This applies to structures which have an alternative, usually